zachpmanson/notes/notes/Posts/The H Chord.md

 In time, notation for sharp and flat notes other than B flat was needed.
 This use of square and round "b" to denote B and B flat eventually evolved into our modern notation for indicating natural and non-natural, *accidentals*. ♭ comes from the round "b", while ♯ and ♮ come from the square "b".

-Somehow, Germany still hasn't fully corrected this mistake, continuing to use "H" to represent B natural and many places.
+Somehow, Germany still hasn't fully corrected this mistake, continuing to use "H" to represent B natural in many places.
 Including Ultimate Guitar.
 Ugh.

 ## Resolution

-I don't love dealing with problems caused by the whims of millenia dead monks, but this was an interesting rabbit hole to fall into.
+I don't love dealing with problems caused by the whims of millennia dead monks, but this was an interesting rabbit hole to fall into.
 The issue has since been patched, and I look forward to my mistakes ruining someone's day in 3023.

 ![[gods-mistakes.png]]